annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 ### Basic Customizing

-Add your telegram chatbot token into the `src/config/configs.yaml` file, replacing `{your_token}`.
+Add your telegram chatbot token into the `.env` file in the line `CHATBOT_TOKEN={your_token}`, replacing `{your_token}`.
-To receive your telegram chatbot token, you first need to register your chatbot using the BotFather-bot on telegram.
+To receive your telegram chatbot token, you first need to register your chatbot using the BotFather-bot on Telegram.
 This also shows you where you can access your chatbot once it is running.

 ## Running the Project